drone-wars/drone-wars/README.markdown

 `acceleration` is bounded by `maxAcceleration` which can be found in data from the robot body.
-If you use an acceleration above this value, then it will be normalized down to the maximum acceleration at the same angle.
+If you use an acceleration above this value, then it will be normalized down to the maximum acceleration in the same direction.

 ## Example brains